frogm0uth/keyboard-firmware/kyria-refactored/README.md

 The original keymap.c has been split up into several files.
 If you are thinking of doing a lot of customization to your keymap, you may find this an easier starting point.

-The rules.mk file has been modified a bit so that the source files are compiled and linked only if the corresponding feature is enabled.
-The main effect of this is that you can remove features without getting compile errors.
-Any of these can be set to **no** in rules.mk: OLED_DRIVER_ENABLE, ENCODER_ENABLE, LEADER_ENABLE.
+The rules.mk file has been modified that the new source files are compiled and linked only if the corresponding feature is enabled.
+The main effect of this is that you can remove features in rules.mk by setting them to **no** without getting compile errors.
+This applies to the following: OLED_DRIVER_ENABLE, ENCODER_ENABLE, LEADER_ENABLE.

 ## Default layers

 There are four default layers.
-This might be handy for someone who wanted to try out a different key layout on their Kyria.
+This might be useful for anyone who wants to try out a different key layout on their Kyria.
 The keys to switch between them are on the left home row on the Navigation layer.

-**Important**: if you plan to flash a different firmware, set the default layer back to QERTY first.
-This will ensure that you dont get stuck in the wrong layer on the other firmware.
+**Important**: if you plan to flash a different firmware, set the default layer back to QWERTY first.
+This will ensure that you don't boot up stuck in the wrong layer on the other firmware.

 The layers are: